Blog Header Logo

 How to Jump Out the Pressure Switch

-"Jumping Out" the pressure switch refers to placing a jumper wire between the two spade terminals or brass screws on the pressure switch.
+"Jumping" the pressure switch refers to placing a jumper wire between the two spade terminals or brass screws on the pressure switch.
 By connecting a wire between the two "in" and "out" terminals, you essentially bypass the switch itself.
-Note that jumping out a pressure switch should only be done for testing purposes, do not operate a spa or hot tub with any safety components bypassed.
+Note that jumping out a pressure switch should only be done for testing purposes.
+Do not operate a spa or hot tub with any safety components bypassed.

 With the pump running, and the thermostat turned up, high limits reset - in short, everything ready to go, connect the wire or clips to each side or terminal, onto the brass spade connector (where the wires are connected), and within just a few short seconds, the diagnostic checks are done and the heater should turn on, or you should see an indicator light or heating code on the spa side control panel.